Poseidon-Heir/KB_week1_RestAPI/README.md

 ---***(nodemon must also be installed )
-To run the program with need to type the command :  nodemon server.js
+To run the program with need to type the command :  nodemon server.js    or  npm run start:dev   depending on the package.json file configuration

-and in browser search the endpoint : http://localhost:3000/api/interns
+and in browser search the endpoint : http://localhost:3000